Edit Template

 Originally, there were 7 wastes that were described by Taiichi Ohno, the Chief Engineer at Toyota, as part of the Toyota Production System (TPS).
 Now, we talk about TIMWOODS with an eighth waste, waste of skills, knowledge, and experience of human resources.

-TIMWOOD or TIMWOODS is an acronym that stands for the seven types of waste, i.e., activities the internal or external process customer would not be willing to pay for or wait for:
+TIMWOOD or TIMWOODS is an acronym that stands for the seven types of waste (or eight), i.e., activities the internal or external process customers would not be willing to pay for or wait for:

-1. Transport: the avoidable movement of goods, materials, equipment and people.
+1. Transportation: the avoidable movement of goods, materials, equipment and people.
 Spaghetti diagrams may help to discover this type of waste.

 2. Inventory: the storage of goods, materials and equipment that results in costs for storage space, resources for handling and working capital.
 More often than not, working capital is actually not working but bringing down the cash flow.